 Avinash Sachdev’s Reason Behind His Break Up With Ex Rubina Dilaik Is Quite SURPRISING!

 This weekend, Nach Baliye 9 will witness four wild card entries who are all set to spice up the show.
-Among four, Avinash Sachdev is one of them.
+Among the four, Avinash Sachdev is one of them.
 He will be seen participating with his girlfriend Palak Purswani.
-After his introduction on the show, the judge Raveena Tandon apparently asked Avinash about his past relationship.
+After his introduction on the show, judge Raveena Tandon apparently asked Avinash about his past relationship.
 The actor takes the question sportingly and revealed the reason behind his break up with his ex Rubina Dilaik.

 The actor says, "Rubina and I were very insecure about everything in life.
 We never used to give space to each other."
 Well, this is quite surprising!